cooleydw494/codemonkeys/README.md

 CodeMonkeys' CLI interface is used via the `monk` command which handles running Automations, Barrels, Commands, and built-in framework Commands.
 The `monk` command can be run anywhere in a CodeMonkeys project, and will always run in the context of the project root.

 ## Configuration Management 📝
-CodeMonkeys has built-in configuration management, including an Env class and a MonkeyConfig class which are automatically rewritten to include any custom `.env` or `config/monkey-config-defaults` values you add.
+CodeMonkeys has built-in configuration management, including an Env class and a Monkey class which are automatically rewritten to include any custom `.env` or `config/monkey-config-defaults` values you add.
 These are rewritten on every run of `monk` and allow IDE intelligence for you env/config properties.
-_Note: You should never modify the MonkeyConfig or Env class within `config/framework`.
+_Note: You should never modify the Monkey or Env class within `config/framework`.
 These exist to allow automatic rewrites that include full support for user-defined properties._

-### MonkeyConfig
+### Monkey
-The MonkeyConfig class is a wrapper for a single monkey config, as defined in `monkeys/monkey-manifest.yaml`.
-It provides a simple interface for accessing monkey config properties via dot notation, and includes built-in validation logic.
+The Monkey class is a wrapper for a single Monkey config, as defined in `monkeys/monkey-manifest.yaml`.
+It provides a simple interface for accessing Monkey config properties via dot notation, and includes built-in validation logic.

 ```
-from codemonkeys.utils.monkey_config.load_monkey_config import load_monkey_config
+from codemonkeys.utils.monkey.load_monkey import load_monkey

 # load a config
-mc = load_monkey_config('comment-monkey')
+mc = load_monkey('comment-monkey')

 # prompt user to choose a config to load
-mc = load_monkey_config()
+mc = load_monkey()

 # access a property via dot notation
 main_prompt = mc.MAIN_PROMPT